Overhead Lifting Progress – Dumbbell Press Milestone Accomplished

 - What’s Working Now – Pressing Improvements

 This entry was posted on Tuesday, May 22nd, 2012 at 3:58 pm and is filed under athletic strength training lift odd objects, how to improve fitness and conditioning, how to improve strength, strength training muscle building workouts, strength training powerlifting, strength training to improve athletic performance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson